Combining watercolors and oil is a fun way to explore science and art at the same time!

 If you just think of watercolors as those little pre-made trays with a teensy weensy brush your mind is about to be blown.
 The first thing you need to do is erase that association.
 The second thing to do is order yourself some liquid watercolors.
 Like right now.
 The third thing you need to do is explore the possibilities of what watercolors can do!

 “I’m looking for easy art projects for kids” is a sentiment I hear often from readers.
 How many times have you wanted to do an art project with the kids but are too frazzled to figure one out on the fly?
-Well, today I am participating in a new art series with some wonderful creative bloggers to bring you a whole host of easy art projects for kids.
-We will be exploring different mediums and techniques over the coming months and the common theme is keeping it simple and fun.
-We want people to be inspired to set up art projects for their kids, not intimidated!
+Well, I teamed up with some wonderful creative bloggers to bring you a whole host of easy art projects for kids.
+We are exploring different mediums and techniques with the common theme of keeping art simple and fun.
+More easy art ideas are listed at the end of this post.

 - Watercolor Paper